danielsaidi/SwiftKit/README.md

 * StoreKit
 * Validation

-You can explore the various sections in the documentation or in the demo app.
+You can explore the sections in the [documentation][Documentation] and the demo app.